sakucodes/xpln.js/readme.md

 ```

 ## Example
-See index.html for an "complete" example.
+See index.html for a "complete" example.